 - To explore new market segments

-User interviews are usually a one-to-one conversation either in person or over the phone.
-User interviews provide organisations with the opportunity to hear the thoughts, opinions, stories and interests of their target market.
+User interviews are usually a one-to-one conversation, either in person or over the phone.
+User interviews allow organisations to hear the thoughts, opinions, stories, and interests of their target market.
 These can be either structured or unstructured, depending on the aim of your study.
-Conducting a large number of user interviews can help you to identify common patterns and themes.
+However, conducting a large number of user interviews can help you to identify common patterns and themes.

 Observations are usually conducted in the consumer’s environment and are a great way of learning more about how they use your website.
 For example, you could observe shoppers as they move around your online store and how they interact with your products.

-A focus group is usually a selection of 6-12 individuals that fit your target market, which come together to answer a series of questions in a social setting.
+A focus group usually selects 6-12 individuals that fit your target market, which come together to answer a series of questions in a social setting.
 This can be a great way to generate insights and issues; however, the data can be tricky to analyse.

 Qualitative feedback given through emails, reviews, and NPS (Net Promotor Score) ratings can provide invaluable information about what your customers like and dislike about working with you or using your products or services.

-An email survey is a quick way to generate insights into the thoughts, feelings and opinions of your customers.
+An email survey is a quick way to generate insights into your customers’ thoughts, feelings, and opinions.
 You can use open-ended questions in your survey to form qualitative data; however, it can be challenging to get your customers to complete these surveys.

 Quantitative research methods

-Quantitative research provides more statistical insights into ‘how many’ and ‘how much’, which can help organisations determine trends in demographic data.
-Quantitative data can set the basis for qualitative research by highlighting potential pain points in your customer experience, which you can then explore through interviews and surveys.
+Quantitative research provides more statistical insights into ‘how many’ and ‘how much, which can help organisations determine trends in demographic data.
+In addition, quantitative data can set the basis for qualitative research by highlighting potential pain points in your customer experience, which you can then explore through interviews and surveys.

 A/B testing is used to compare two individual elements to see which performs better.
-This could be the colour of a call-to-action button, the position or placement of elements on a page, an image, a subject line, ad copy for social media advertising, or even the entire layout of a page.
-A/B testing allows you to compare which version or iteration converts better to optimise your performance.
+This could be the colour of a call-to-action button, the position or placement of elements on a page, an image, a subject line, ad copy for social media advertising, or even the entire page layout.
+In addition, a/B testing allows you to compare which version or iteration converts better to optimise your performance.